A Survey on Evaluating Quality and Trustworthiness in LLM-Generated Data: Text Data

 \subsection{Generation Methods}

-Methods for controlling text data generation can be taxonomized by the locus of intervention: Source Control and Composition, Prompt-Driven Generation and Refinement, Parameter-Efficient and Alignment-Based Control, and Inference-Time Steering and Verification.
+Methods for controlling text data generation can be categorized by the locus of intervention: Source Corpus Control and Composition, Prompt-Driven Generation and Refinement, Parameter-Efficient and Alignment-Based Control, and Inference-Time Steering and Verification.

 \paragraph{Source Corpus Control and Composition.} For text data, control is often achieved by processing existing corpora into a trainable mixture with explicit and auditable signals rather than by generating new samples.
 Modern curation pipelines follow a standard sequence that begins with normalization and language identification.
 This is followed by the removal of near-duplicate content through approximate matching techniques such as Jaccard or MinHash deduplication across different crawl snapshots.
 Finally, document-level filtering is performed based on descriptors structured by metadata that are attached to each document \citep{penedo2024fineweb,penedo2025fineweb2}.
 LLMs are increasingly employed as scalable annotators to transform nuanced, abstract attributes—such as educational quality—into operational labels or calibrated scores.
 By distilling these high-level judgments into lightweight classifiers, researchers can convert subjective criteria into systematic signals.
 This pipeline enables the efficient filtering and reweighting of massive data mixtures \citep{finewebedu2024}.